Skip to content

 • From an insurer’s point of view, an apartment building with retail space on the first floor carries different risks than an identical building without retail space.

-• Insurance is designed to protect against financial catastrophe.
-A building owner with substantial assets to protect should strongly consider additional liability coverage and/or an umbrella policy.
-A landlord who depends on monthly rental income should have a rider that protects against lost rental income.
+Insurance offers protection against financial catastrophe.
+As a result, insurance needs vary, depending on the financial situation of the building owner.
+A property owner with substantial assets to protect, for instance, should strongly consider additional liability coverage and/or an umbrella policy.
+A landlord who depends on monthly rental income should have a rider that provides Loss of Rents protection.

-• Many insurers look at a landlord’s credit rating when deciding whether to offer a policy at all and when setting premiums.
+An additional note: Many insurers look at a landlord’s credit rating when deciding whether to offer a policy and when setting premiums.
 A lower credit rating can mean higher premiums.

 Getting multiple bids is considered standard procedure for construction and maintenance projects.
 The same is true for getting the right insurance coverage at the best price.
 The quickest and easiest way to do that is to consult an insurance broker who knows the area and the companies where your building is located.
 A broker who regularly works with multiple companies can be an invaluable resource.